Mathematics, Natural Sciences

 Since neurosciences are mostly taught at state universities, there are usually no tuition fees.
 There are some exceptions, so always check with the respective university: In some cases, tuition fees are charged.

 Other than that, you have to pay the semester contributions that are customary at universities.
 These are paid to the university per semester and range between 100 and 400 euros.
-This covers administrative costs, the student union and often your semester ticket for public transport.
+This covers administrative costs, the student union and often a ticket for local public transport.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 In addition, you will probably have to budget for accommodation and you will find that there are big differences in rental prices between German cities.
-Student halls of residence, shared flats or intermediate rentals are often inexpensive options and therefore very popular with students.
+In large cities, housing is often scarce and expensive, while in smaller cities it is comparatively affordable.
+In any case, student halls of residence are usually your cheapest option.
+As soon as you have decided on where you want to study, you should start looking, as halls of residence can fill up quickly.
+Here, you can find information on local halls of residence and the respective application process for most cities.
 Meanwhile, however, there are more and more alternatives for low-cost living: For example, you can find out if there are any reputable accommodation options with host families in the city of your choice.
 Models such as „living for help“ are also becoming more common.
 However, make sure that you feel comfortable with your choice and that you have enough time left over for your studies!

 Many neuroscience graduates go on to work in research, be it at higher education institutions, research institutes, or the private sector.
 The pharmaceutical industry also frequently offers interesting positions for neuroscience graduates.
 It is also possible to find employment in clinical departments.
 Whereas in the clinical field, you tend to deal with the diagnosis and treatment of psychiatric diseases, for example in hospitals, in the pharmaceutical industry you tend to deal with the development of medicines.
 But you can also work in laboratory analysis or as an expert witness.